filipecn/my_website/content/post/ptracer-gpu.md

 {{<image src="/img/posts/pbrt-cuda/tiles.svg" position="center">}}

 Each super tile is sent separately to the GPU and all its tiles are rendered in parallel.
-The CPU `main` now becomes:
+The CPU `main` code now becomes:
 ```cpp
 // Subdivide image into tiles
 auto tiles = generateTiles(image);